Minjk121/minjk121.github.io/about/index.md

     <img src="../projects/mjk_profile.jpg" width="50%" height="50%">
 </p>

 My name is Minjung, and I am a senior and M.Eng. student studying Electrical and Comptuer Engineering at [Cornell University](https://www.cornell.edu/).
-I am minoring in Computer Science and in Early ECE M.Eng.
+I am minoring in Computer Science and in the Early ECE M.Eng.
 Program.

-I worked at Apple as a SWE intern in 2022, and I'm currently seeking for 2023 internship!
+I worked at Apple as a SWE intern in 2022, and I will be working at Intel as a System Validation Engineering intern this summer!

 ## Contact me